hazelcast/hazelcast-reference-manual/src/EntryProcessorOptimizations.md

 ### Entry Processor Performance Optimizations

 By default the entry processor executes on a partition thread.
-There is exactly one thread responsible for handling each partition and each of such threads may handle more than one partition.
-The current design of entry processor assumes users have fast user code execution of the `process()` method.
+A partition thread is responsible for handling one or more partitions.
+The design of entry processor assumes users have fast user code execution of the `process()` method.
 In the pathological case where the code that is very heavy and executes in multi-milliseconds, this may create a bottleneck.

-An entry processor may implement `Offloadable` and/or `ReadOnly` interfaces in order to significantly improve the throughput.
+We have slow user code detection which can be used to log a warning controlled by some system properties:

+- `hazelcast.slow.operation.detector.enabled` (default: true)
+- `hazelcast.slow.operation.detector.threshold.millis` (default: 10000)

+The defaults catch extremely slow operations but you should set this much lower, say to 1ms, at development time to catch entry processors that could be problematic in production.
+These are good candidates for our optimisations.

+We have two optimisations:

+- `Offloadable` which moves execution off the parititon thread to an executor thread
+- `ReadOnly` which means we can avoid taking a lock on the key

+These are enabled very simply by implementing thse interfaces in your `EntryProcessor`.

-Currently, the optimizations apply to the following IMap methods only:
+As of 3.9, these optimizations apply to the following IMap methods only:

 - `executeOnKey(Object, EntryProcessor)`
 - `submitToKey(Object, EntryProcessor)`